Building Community Through the Art of Mosaic

 From the initial meeting to decide on the actual project and artwork, to the excited expressions on the students faces the first day they see all the materials set out for them, to helping them place the tesserae (mosaic pieces) and seeing the images beginning to appear, the participants are forming important connections with art making.
 When the students are working together in a cooperative way and building something they all have a part in, there is a lot of pride when they see what they can accomplish.
 Together they learn they can do something lasting and meaningful for everyone.
-Be sure to watch the video at the bottom of this page to see a residency project start to finish!
+Please contact me and I will send you information on my program and schedule a visit to your school.
+And be sure to watch the video at the bottom of this page to see a residency project start to finish!

 Mount Kearsarge Elementary School, West Lebanon, NH Grades K-4 Mosaic Project

 A Community Mosaic Project is a mosaic that any group of people work on together.
 I facilitate these mosaics for any club, organization or business.
 This is a great way to introduce community building to any group of people of any age or ability.

 There are many ways to make mosaics.
 Some of the possibilities include semi-permanent mosaic panels built on substrates that can be attached to a wall and permanent mosaics attached directly to a wall.
 Mosaics can be made for interior or exterior placement.
 I’m happy to come to you and discuss possibilities.
 Please refer to the Contact Kast Hill Studio tab for my contact information.
 If you’d like to see more photos of my residencies or Community Mosaic Projects, click on my Facebook Kast Hill Studio page link to the right and click on Photos.
 Thank you!

 A Community Project created as a tribute a wonderful long time library patron and supporter.